tailscale/security-policies/information-classification/index.md

   </tr>
 </table>

 When multiple classifications may apply, the highest applicable classification is used.
 For example, if a machine is low-risk by itself, but can be used to access high-risk data, its overall classification is also high-risk.
+Any unlabeled assets will be considered confidential with the risk category of High by default.

-### Schedule
+### Roles and responsibilities

-Tailscale should review the data it collects and processes, and update the data register, quarterly.
+Tailscale’s Security team is responsible for reviewing and updating data assets on an annual basis.